JuliaLang/julia/doc/manual/strings.rst

 The last error is because ``'o'`` is a character literal, and :func:`contains` is a generic function that looks for subsequences.
-To look for an element in a sequence, you must use the :func:`in` function instead.
+To look for an element in a sequence, you must use :func:`in` instead.

 Two other handy string functions are :func:`repeat` and :func:`join`: